Confederate States of America: Territories

 Citizens at Mesilla and Tucson in the southern part of New Mexico Territory formed a secession convention, which voted to join the Confederacy on March 16, 1861, and appointed Dr. Lewis S. Owings as the new territorial governor.
 They won the Battle of Mesilla and established a territorial government with Mesilla serving as its capital.
 The Confederacy proclaimed the Confederate Arizona Territory on February 14, 1862, north to the 34th parallel.
 Marcus H. MacWillie served in both Confederate Congresses as Arizona's delegate.
-In 1862, the Confederate New Mexico Campaign to take the northern half of the U.S. territory failed and the Confederate territorial government in exile relocated to San Antonio, Texas.
+In 1862, the Confederate New Mexico campaign to take the northern half of the U.S. territory failed and the Confederate territorial government in exile relocated to San Antonio, Texas.

-Confederate supporters in the trans-Mississippi west also claimed portions of the Indian Territory after the United States evacuated the federal forts and installations.
-Over half of the American Indian troops participating in the Civil War from the Indian Territory supported the Confederacy; troops and one general were enlisted from each tribe.
+Confederate supporters in the trans-Mississippi west claimed portions of the Indian Territory after the US evacuated the federal forts and installations.
+Over half of the American Indian troops participating in the War from the Indian Territory supported the Confederacy.
 On July 12, 1861, the Confederate government signed a treaty with both the Choctaw and Chickasaw Indian nations.
 After several battles, Union armies took control of the territory.

-The Indian Territory never formally joined the Confederacy, but it did receive representation in the Confederate Congress.
+The Indian Territory never formally joined the Confederacy, but did receive representation in the Congress.
 Many Indians from the Territory were integrated into regular Confederate Army units.
 After 1863, the tribal governments sent representatives to the Confederate Congress: Elias Cornelius Boudinot representing the Cherokee and Samuel Benton Callahan representing the Seminole and Creek.
 The Cherokee Nation aligned with the Confederacy.
 They practiced and supported slavery, opposed abolition, and feared their lands would be seized by the Union.
 After the war, the Indian territory was disestablished, their black slaves were freed, and the tribes lost some of their lands.